Gastroesophageal reflux disease and heartburn

 PPIs may interact with certain drugs, including:

-Some evidence suggests that acid reflux may contribute to the higher risk of cancer in Barrett's esophagus, but it is not yet confirmed whether acid blockers have any protective effects against cancer in these patients.
-Moreover, long-term use of PPIs by people with H. pylori may reduce acid secretion enough to cause atrophic gastritis (chronic inflammation of the stomach).
-This condition is a risk factor for stomach cancer.
+Some evidence suggests that acid reflux may contribute to the higher risk of cancer in Barrett esophagus, but it is not yet confirmed whether acid blockers have any protective effects against cancer in these patients.
+Moreover, long-term use of PPIs by people with H pylori may reduce acid secretion enough to cause atrophic gastritis (chronic inflammation of the stomach).
+This condition is a risk factor for stomach cancer (gastric cancer).
 To compound concerns, long-term use of PPIs may mask symptoms of stomach cancer and thus delay diagnosis.
-To date, however, there have been no reports of an increased risk of stomach cancer with the long-term use of these drugs.
+There have been a few recent clinical reports of an increased risk of stomach cancer with the long-term use of these drugs in some populations.
+While it is still unclear whether chronic PPI use raises the risk of gastric cancer independently of other factors, these studies may cast doubts on the benefits of long-term use of these drugs.

-There had been concerns that the PPIs Prilosec and Nexium might lead to heart attacks or cardiovascular problems.
+There had been concerns that the PPIs omeprazole (Prilosec) and esomeprazole (Nexium) might lead to heart attacks or cardiovascular problems.
 However, after a careful review, the FDA found no evidence of increased cardiovascular risk.

 H2 blockers inhibit acid secretion for 6 to 24 hours and are very useful for people who need persistent acid suppression.
 They may also prevent heartburn episodes.
 In some studies, H2 blockers improved asthma symptoms in people with both asthma and GERD.
 However, they rarely provide complete symptom relief for chronic heartburn and dyspepsia, and they have done little to reduce physician office visits for GERD.
 While PPIs are the initial treatment of choice, H2 blockers may be helpful as a maintenance therapy or bedtime therapy in addition to PPI in some people.

-4 H2 blockers are available in the U.S.:
+Four H2 blockers are available in the United States:

 In most cases, these medications have good safety profiles and few side effects.
 H2 blockers can interact with other drugs, although some less so than others.
 In all cases, the physician should be made aware of any other drugs a patient is taking.
 Anyone with kidney problems should use famotidine only under a doctor's direction.
 More research is needed into the effects of long-term use of these medications.